 - See the Casa Loma events page for details on theatrical gaming fun, summer concerts and other special experiences.

 Sir Pellatt set out to build himself a castle of Medieval proportions, overflowing with storybook romance.
-Though the Pellatt’s empire may have washed into the sea like a sandcastle, when hit with a wave of anti-industrialist politics, debt and rising taxes, Casa Loma still stands ready for you to explore.
+Though the Pellatt’s empire may have washed into the sea like a sandcastle, Casa Loma remains ready for you to explore.
 Enjoy the fruits of Sir Pellatt’s labour!

 For more fabulous things to do in Toronto, check out this 2-day itinerary.